soaresa/stream-cli/README.md

 # Stream CLI

+🚧 **Alpha Testing Notice**

+This project is currently in **alpha testing**.
+It may contain bugs, and features are subject to change.
+Use caution when running this program, and do not use it with accounts holding significant funds.

+---

 Stream CLI is a command-line interface tool designed to automate the execution of crypto coin trades based on your strategy.
 It allows you to schedule trades over a 24-hour period, executing them at random times within specified windows, and adhering to user-defined parameters such as daily amount, number of trades, and minimum acceptable price.

 ## Table of Contents